Oluwasegun-AA/MultiClip/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors)

 # Multiclip
-Chrome Extension to copy multiple items and selectively paste where required
+MultiClip is a chrome extension which makes it easy to save multiple items into its clipboard, preview and selectively paste them when needed

 ## Table of Contents
 * [Project Overview](#Project-Overview)